-February 2017 marked my 30th year in the quilting business and to celebrate this milestone, Kallisti Quilts has created a brand new website from scratch.
-Although it will appear familiar to loyal customers, it now includes many interactive features, such as a search function, shopping cart and secure check out system.
-As always, you can shop in person at the upcoming shows listed on my Events page or by appointment in Waterloo.
+2020 marks my 32nd year in the quilting business!
+Kallisti Quilts has seen a lot of changes in the industry over the years, including a dramatic rise in mail order through Etsy (just hit 5000 sales!) and my new interactive website, complete with search function, shopping cart and secure check out system.
+As always, you also can shop in person at the upcoming shows listed on my Events page or by appointment in Waterloo.
 Custom orders for fabrics, quilt kits and finished quilts are still welcome.

-Kallisti Quilts is now on Facebook!
-You can find me by clicking on the Facebook icon at the bottom of this page . . .
+Kallisti Quilts is on Facebook and Instagram!
+You can find me by clicking on the icons at the bottom of any page . . .

 Established in November 2000, Kallisti Quilts is passionate about providing a diverse collection of imported fabrics for the discerning and innovative quiltmakers of Ontario and beyond.
 I specialize in Japanese and African cotton fabrics, including fairly traded handmade batiks, but I continually endeavour to find new suppliers and refresh your quilting vision.
 For a tactile experience, you may visit Kallisti Quilts at the shows listed on the Events page.
 I attend over a dozen shows each year, host two Open Houses in Waterloo and squeeze in as many trunk shows as my schedule allows.